About The 20/20 Founding Charter & Constitution For "The United States of America"

 As the governed, we must frequently and thoroughly inspect our governments for signs of corruption.
 When found, we must swiftly correct it.
 This does not mean each individual spends vast hours digging through mountains of papers and laws.
 At the very least, it requires the resident-citizen to fight the enforcement of unjust laws that may pass when a previous generation got off track.
 Failure in this, encourages government corruption to grow.

-Additionally, perhaps more importantly, The unanimous Declaration is the Founding Charter for our governments; as every State that joins, automatically joins as an equal with all States.
+Additionally, perhaps more importantly, The unanimous Declaration is the Founding Charter, the initial contract that then authorizes the creation of a constitution, which is the actual form of our government.
+As every State that joins, they do so, becoming an equal with all others States.

 Our present government officers repeat the list of abuses and usurpations detailed in The Declaration.
 Those usurpations and abuse of powers identify the same type of tyranny and absolute despotism over us, at present, that existed for our nation’s founders in 1776.

 Because of its political abuses, our government demands our immediate action to right our nation and to repair our failed government.
-For these reasons, we create The 20/20 Founding Charter & Constitution for "The United States of America" to better preserve our rights through adherence to our nation’s Founding Charter, The unanimous Declaration of the thirteen united States of America.
+For these reasons, we create The 20/20 Founding Charter & Constitution for "The United States of America", in order to better preserve our rights through adherence to our nation’s Founding Charter, The unanimous Declaration of the thirteen united States of America.